nfagerlund/temp-r-n-p/profiles.md

 ## Fifth refactor: Manage more dependencies

-We at Puppet use Git for source control, so Jenkins always needs Git installed.
-Jenkins needs SSH keys to access private Git repos and run commands on Jenkins agent nodes.
+Jenkins always needs Git installed (since we use Git for source control at Puppet), and it needs SSH keys to access private Git repos and run commands on Jenkins agent nodes.
 We also have a standard list of Jenkins plugins we use, so we manage those too.

 Managing Git is pretty easy: